Aayushi2302/Vehicle-Parking-Management-System/readme.md

 # Project Title : Vehicle Parking Management System

-# The major modules of this project will be :
+The major modules of this project are :

 1. Authentication
     - Max. login attempts